Are you expecting two? Learn the signs labor is near with twins, from spotting common symptoms to laboring at home

 3. Pelvic pressure and backache

 Like cramps, you might feel pelvic pressure or even backache as you begin labor.
-Baby A might be dropping into position closer to your cervix and causing pressure, making you feel extra weight in your pelvic region.
+Your first twin might be dropping into position closer to your cervix and causing pressure, making you feel extra weight in your pelvic region.

 If you feel this as well as backache, you’re likely in the first stages of labor.

 4. Constipation and gas

 Some symptoms disguise themselves well, making you think you’re just having constipation and gas.
 You might feel like you have to poop and can’t seem to push anything out, or bloated, like you have to pass gas.
 These can be so mild you might think drinking prune juice will relieve the discomfort.

 If the gas pains and constipation persist, begin timing the discomfort to track how often they happen.
 If you see a pattern, you’re likely in labor.

 5. Water breaking

 Your babies are inside an amniotic sac, and when that membrane ruptures, the amniotic fluid leaks out.
 This is what we call your water breaking and is definitely a sign of labor.

-Discuss with your doctor what she suggests you do when your water breaks.
+Discuss with your health care provider what she suggests you do when your water breaks.

 She’ll likely want you to labor at home and only go to the hospital when your contractions are a certain pattern apart.
 That said, note the time your water broke, since you’ll probably need to deliver within 24 hours, regardless of the pattern of your contractions.

 How to labor at home

-So, since my first baby was born after 14 hours of labor, I was surprised when I finally pushed the twins out a whopping 20 hours later.
+Since my first baby was born after 14 hours of labor, I was surprised that this twin birth took a whopping 20 hours total.

 So, if you’re like me, you’ll likely be home during the early stages of labor.
 This is when your contractions are rhythmic, but still too far apart and too short to need to be in the hospital.

 Most hospitals will admit you if your cervix has dilated to three centimeters.
 Your doctor will also tell you how many minutes apart your contractions should be before you go to the hospital.

 What should you do in the meantime?